DesayoEm/KitchnSpy/Readme.md

 ## Okay, What's This about?

 I'm in the market for a KitchenAid tilt head stand mixer and mini food processor.

-KitchnSpy uses a sophisticated digital network (just kidding, it's just BeautifulSoup) to scrape the KitchenAid UK website and track the prices of these beauties:
+KitchnSpy uses a sophisticated digital network (just kidding, it's just BeautifulSoup) to scrape the KitchenAid website and track the prices of these beauties:

 **Mixer Design Series 4.7L Evergreen Artisan (5KSM180WS)** - You'll understand my obsession if you know how gorgeous it is